smt/fiji/README.md

 fiji.js
 =======

 Fiji is a lightweight library for proxying localStorage and sessionStorage.
-Since we know accessing these storage mechanisms is slow, one way to realize a performance gain is to access a native JS data structure most of the time, only going back to the well if the data is considered old.
+Since we know accessing these storage mechanisms is [slower than accessing object properties](http://jsperf.com/localstorage-vs-objects/26), one way to realize a small performance gain, as well as introduce some caching logic, is to access a native JS data structure most of the time, only going back to sessionStorage or localStorage if the data in our object is considered stale.

 This library is more of a thought experiment than a tool that is inherently useful.
 However, Fiji is free to use as is.
 Constructive feedback and suggestions are most welcome.